sagemath/trac_to_gh/Issue 4518.md

 # Issue 4518: progress indicator for "sage -br"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4518

 Original creator: was